Income test for Family Tax Benefit Part B

 If there are 2 parents or carers in your family and the primary earner has an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B. This is regardless of the lower income of the other parent or carer.

-If you are the secondary earner and your partner earns $100,000 or less, you can still get some FTB Part B if your income is below:
+If you are the secondary earner and your partner earns $100,000 or less, you can still receive some FTB Part B if your income is below:

 You and your partner cannot receive FTB Part B during your Parental Leave Pay period, but it may be paid after your Paid Parental Leave period ends.

 We will automatically adjust your payments to avoid or reduce a projected FTB overpayment.
-This applies if you get your payment in fortnightly instalments.
+This applies if you receive your payment in fortnightly instalments.